Rules

 § 4 PURCHASES IN THE STORE

-1. The product prices visible in the Store are the total prices for the product.
+- Product prices displayed in the Store are the total prices for the product.

-2. The Seller notes that the total price of an order consists of: the price for the product and, if applicable, the shipping costs, as indicated in the Store.
+- The Seller notes that the total price of the order consists of the product price indicated in the Store and, if applicable, the cost of delivery of the goods.

-3. The selected product to be purchased must be added to the shopping cart in the Store.
+- The selected product for purchase should be added to the shopping cart in the Store.

-4. Next, the Buyer selects the shipping method and payment method for the order from the options available in the Store, and also provides the data necessary to fulfill the placed order.
+- Then, the Buyer selects the method of delivery and payment method for the order from the options available in the Store, and also provides the data necessary to fulfill the placed order.

-7. The Buyer may register in the Store, i.e., create an Account, or make purchases without registration by providing their data with each potential order.
+- The Buyer can register in the Store, i.e., create an Account there, or make purchases without registration by providing their data with each potential order.

 § 5 PAYMENTS

-• standard bank transfer to the Seller's bank account,
+• regular bank transfer to the Seller's bank account,

-• cash on delivery, i.e., cash payment at the time of delivery of the goods to the Buyer,
+• cash on delivery, i.e., cash payment upon delivery of the goods to the Buyer,

-• cash payment at the time of personal pickup of the goods.
+• cash upon personal collection of the goods. -

-2. The entity providing online payment processing services within Shopify Payments is Shopify International Limited, 2nd Floor, Victoria Buildings, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland.
+The entity providing online payment services within Shopify Payments is Shopify International Limited, 2nd Floor, Victoria Buildings, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland.

-3. If the Buyer chooses advance payment, the order must be paid for within 7 Business Days from the date of placing the order.
+If the Buyer chooses advance payment, the order must be paid within 7 Business Days from placing the order.

-4. The Seller informs that for payment methods where the fields for entering data necessary to complete the payment appear immediately after placing the order (e.g., BLIK, Apple Pay, Google Pay), payment for the order is only possible immediately after it is placed.
+The Seller informs that for payment methods where the field for entering data necessary to process the payment appears directly after placing the order (e.g., BLIK, Apple Pay, Google Pay), payment for the order is only possible immediately after it is placed.

 § 6 ORDER FULFILLMENT

-1. The order fulfillment time is indicated in the Store and depends on the nature of the ordered product, in particular whether the product is made to individual order.
+- The order fulfillment time is indicated in the Store and depends on the nature of the ordered product, in particular whether the product is custom-made.

-1. made to the Buyer's individual order and adapted to their specifications, especially regarding size, length, color, or other product features (non-prefabricated products),
+- custom-made according to the Buyer's specifications, especially regarding size, length, color, or other product features (non-prefabricated products),

-3. In the case of advance payment, the Seller proceeds with the order fulfillment after payment is received.
+- In the case of advance payment, the Seller proceeds with order fulfillment after payment is received.

-6. The Buyer may pick up the goods in person at the company's registered office during its opening hours.
+- The Buyer may collect the goods in person at the company's registered office during its opening hours.

 § 7 RIGHT OF WITHDRAWAL FROM THE CONTRACT